The Simple Self Care Lifestyle with mo

-illustrations of cell, muscles,nerves, vascular system all need sodium.
+Salt or Sea Salt illustrations of cell, muscles, nerves, vascular system all need sodium.
 Small teaspoons on bottom half with different sizes of salt granules

 According to the Mayo Clinic:

-Most of us easily exceed that and are asked to stay under 2,300mg per day. (approx. 1 teaspoon per day)
+Most of us easily exceed that and are asked to stay under 2,300mg daily, which is approximately approx. One teaspoon per day.

-For those trying to reduce blood pressure the typical recommendation is to stay under 1500mg per day.
+The typical recommendation for those trying to reduce blood pressure is to stay under 1500mg daily.

 Salt and sodium.
 The Nutrition Source.
 Harvard School of Public Health